-Twist things around and see how that works for your relationship.
+Tweak things and see how that works for your relationship.

 4. A trusted mentor

-It’s one thing to have two dashing people standing by your side on your wedding day.
+It’s one thing to have one or two dashing people standing by your side on your wedding day.

 Quite another to have someone encouraging, cheering and mentoring your beyond the wedding night.

 In other words, I hope you prioritized finding a mentor couple/persons over finding best couple/person.

 You need a trustworthy woman mentor, not just to ask you tough questions before the wedding night but to provide a sounding board, accountability, encouragement, after the wedding.